mhmdsaab7/pyhton-projects/README.md

  9- Exponential<br />
  10- Sine<br />
  11- Cosine<br />
- 12- Tangent<br />
+ 12- Tangent<br /><br />
  It also validates the input from the user to ensure its correctness, through recursive calls, in order to avoid errors.
-Moreover, it can support unfinite number of operations until the user decides to stop.
+Moreover, it can support unfinite number of operations until the user decides to stop.<br />
+Project's folder has 2 python files: calculatorBase.py and calculator.py.<br />
+Calculator operations methods are implemented in calculatorBase.py.
+However, to run the applicaiton, user should run calculator.py